Introduction

 FAQs

-Can GroupDocs.Signature verify text in scanned documents?
+Can GroupDocs.Signature verify text in scanned documents or images?

 Which document formats are supported for text verification?